A Tiger's Tale

 A Tiger's Tale is a 1987 American comedy-drama film starring Ann-Margret and C. Thomas Howell, written and directed by Peter Douglas, based on the novel Love and Other Natural Disasters by Allen Hannay III.

 Plot

 Bubber Drumm is a Houston high school student.
 Rose Butts is an alcoholic, more than twice his age, and the mother of his girlfriend, Shirley.
 Bubber and Rose begin an affair after Bubber fixes Shirley up with his pal, Ransom McKnight.

 Bubber and Rose carry on their affair under the nose of her daughter until everything comes out in the open at a drive-in movie theater.
 To get even with Bubber and Rose for "behaving badly", Shirley pricks a hole in Rose's diaphragm.
 Shirley goes on to live with her father and Bubber moves in with Rose along with his pet tiger.
 The diaphragm incident results in Rose getting pregnant with Bubber's baby.
 The couple must decide whether to keep the baby and continue their May/December romance or part ways.

+Throughout the film, they end up in the small town of Fairchilds, Texas, and they go dancing at the Fairchild Hall.